Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Now the fact that the Bible tells us there is "evening and morning Day One", comes to teach us time from a Biblical perspective, from near the beginning looking forward.

-Now if the Torah were seeing time from the days of Moses on Mount Sinai - long after Adam - the text would not have written Day One.
+If the Torah were seeing time from the days of Moses on Mount Sinai - 2448 years after Adam - the text would not have written Day One.
 Because by Sinai, hundreds of thousands of days already passed.
-It would have said "A first day."
+It would have said "a first day."
 By the second day of Genesis, the Bible says "a second day," because there was already the first day with which to compare it.

-Even if the Torah was seeing time from Adam, the text would have said "a first day", because by its own statement there are six days.
-The Torah says "Day One" because the Torah is looking forward from the beginning.
-And it says, how old is the universe till Adam?
-Six Days.
 We look back in time, and say the universe is 15 billion years old.
-But every scientist knows, that when we say the universe is 15 billion years old, there's another half of the sentence that we never say.
-The other half of the sentence is: The universe is 15 billion years old as seen from the time-space coordinates that we exist in.
+But as every scientist knows, when we say the universe is 15 billion years old, there's another half of the sentence that we rarely bother to say.
+The other half of the sentence is: The universe is 15 billion years old as seen from the time-space coordinates of the earth.

 Today, we look back in time and we see approximately 15 billion years of history.
 Looking forward from when the universe is very small - billions of times smaller - the Torah says six days.
 In truth, they both may be correct.
 What's exciting about the last few years in cosmology is we now have quantified the data to know the relationship of the "view of time" from the beginning of stable matter, the threshold energy of protons and neutrons (their nucleosynthesis), relative to the "view of time" today.
 It's not science fiction any longer.
 A dozen physics textbooks all bring the same number.
-The general relationship between time near the beginning and time today is a million million.
+The general relationship between nucleosynthesis, that time near the beginning at the threshold energy of protons and neutrons when matter formed, and time today is a million million.
 That's a 1 with 12 zeros after it.
-So when a view from the beginning looking forward says "I'm sending you a pulse every second," would we see it every second?
+So when a view from the beginning looking forward says "I'm sending you a pulse every second," would we see a pulse every second?
 No. We'd see it every million million seconds.
 Because that's the stretching effect of the expansion of the universe.

-The Talmud tells us that the soul of Adam was created at five and a half days after the beginning of the calendar.
+The Talmud tells us that the soul of Adam was created at five and a half days after the beginning of the six days.
 That is a half day before the termination of the sixth day.
 At that moment the cosmic calendar ceases and an earth based calendar starts. .
 How would we see those days stretched by a million million?
-The million million expansion of five and a half days gives an age of the universe as 15 billion years.
+Five and a half days times a million million, gives us five and a half million million days.
+Dividing that by 365 days in a year, that comes out to be 15 billion years.
 NASA gives a value of about 14 billion years.
-Considering the many approximations, and that the Bible works with only six periods of time, the agreement to within a few percent is in my opinion extraordinary.
+Considering the many approximations, and that the Bible works with only six periods of time, the agreement to within a few percent is extraordinary.
+The universe is billons of years old from one perspective and a mere six days old from another.
+And both are correct!

 The five and a half days of Genesis are not of equal duration.
 Each time the universe doubles in size, the perception of time halves as we project that time back toward the beginning of the universe.
 The rate of doubling, that is the fractional rate of change, is very rapid at the beginning and decreases with time simply because as the universe gets larger and larger, even though the actual expansion rate is approximately constant, it takes longer and longer for the overall size to double.
 Because of this, the earliest of the six days have most of the15 billion years sequestered with them.
 For the duration of each day and the details of how that matches with the measured history of the universe and the earth, see The Science of God.